VadymLityuk/VadymLityuk/README.md

-## Hey there ! : wave: My name is Vadym Lityuk
+## Hey there !
+My name is Vadym Lityuk

-I am a junior Front-End Developer located in Quebec.
+*I am a junior Front-End Developer located in Quebec.*

 ![Alt Text](url)